Iceland in Winter or Summer? A detailed analysis of the best time to visit Iceland

 Summer vs Winter in Iceland – a preface

 Now, I want to be truthful with you.
 My introduction might have been a bit misleading.
 There might be official seasons, but it is quite possible to see snow in summer and equally as likely to have rain or sunshine in winter.
-As a rule of thumb, you should think of Iceland’s weather as being absolutely unpredictable.
+As a rule of thumb, you should think of the weather in Iceland as being absolutely unpredictable.

 If anything, you should be talking about tendencies.
 Summer tends to be a bit dryer and warmer, while winter tends to be colder and wetter.
 The average temperature difference between January and July is barely 10 degrees, though, and July still sees 15 days of rain, as opposed to 21 in October and 20 in January.
 But don’t let that discourage you: Here’s a lovely post about why it’s always worth to return to Iceland that should convince you to go – no matter the season!

-Reykjavik is probably the most favorable part of the country, with the warmest temperature and the highest chance to see the sun.
+Reykjavik and the golden circle is probably the most favorable part of the country, with the warmest temperature and the highest chance to see the sun.
 It’s not exactly Miami, but it’s not Spitsbergen either.

 In fact, the Vikings who discovered Iceland intentionally gave it a misleading name.
 They wanted their enemies to perish in Greenland (which is admittedly not green at all) and stay away from Iceland.
 Weirdly enough, this charm holds sway over the tourist hordes until today, making them think Iceland is glacially cold.
 It is cold & wet, and you should pack very well, but you are not visiting the Antarctic either.
 Actually, even most professional travel bloggers visiting Iceland want to return!
 Here’s a lovely Iceland travellog to inspire you.